pulumi/docs/content/blog/copilot-lessons/index.md

 3. Calls the API
 4. Summarizes the results

-But we already know the user's intent - they clicked a debug button.
-Having the LLM  figure out what the user wants wastes time and money when we already know.
+Having the LLM figure out what the user wants is the right approach in general but in this case we already know the user's intent - they clicked a debug button.
 So, we can directly call the analysis API to get the results and use the LLM solely for what it does best: summarizing technical output into clear, actionable explanations.

 This is another small win for the "Software Engineering over Prompt Engineering" approach.
 Traditional code handles the predictable parts, while AI focuses on the human-facing explanations.